-Compare with Deliverable D1 for the project.
+Compare these list of deviation with Deliverable D1 for the project.
 The following items were changed, omitted, or modified as compared with the system analysis presented in the above document.

 A.1 Deviations from section 1

 A.1.1 Intervals